kube-vip/website/content/docs/usage/kubernetes-services.md

 ## Kubernetes LoadBalancer Class (Kubernetes v1.24+)

-The watcher in kube-vip (v0.5.0+) will always examine the [load balancer class ](https://kubernetes.io/docs/concepts/services-networking/service/#load-balancer-class), and if it isn't set then will assume that classes aren'y being set and act upon the service.
+The watcher in kube-vip (v0.5.0+) will always examine the [load balancer class ](https://kubernetes.io/docs/concepts/services-networking/service/#load-balancer-class), and if it isn't set then will assume that classes aren't being set and act upon the service.
 If the `svc.Spec.LoadBalancerClass` has been set in the service spec then kube-vip will only act **IF** the spec has been set to:

 `svc.Spec.LoadBalancerClass`=`kube-vip.io/kube-vip-class`.